January 2026 Heritage Celebrations

 Heritage Month Celebrations:

-Purple Heart Day (August 7): This day honors American soldiers who were wounded or killed while serving their country on or after April 5, 1917.
-The veteran community is important to UConn.
 The Office of Veterans Affairs and Military Programs (VAMP) provides student support services specifically for veterans, active service members, and their families attending UConn.
 Their services include certifying VA educational benefits, assisting students in their transition to life at UConn, and providing supplemental programs and activities to student veterans.
 VAMP works closely with the Center for Students with Disabilities (CSD), which has a wealth of resources for veterans regardless of ability status.
 VAMP also works closely with state-based Veterans Centers that provide fully confidential mental and behavioral health assistance.

-International Day of the World’s Indigenous Peoples (August 9): The United Nations sets aside every August 9th to commemorate the world’s Indigenous Peoples and to raise awareness about the need to recognize their identities, ways of life, territories, and natural resources, all of which have been violated throughout history.
-This year’s theme is “Enhancing Indigenous Peoples’ right to Self-Determination in the Context of the United Nations Declaration on the Rights of Indigenous Peoples: Emphasizing the Voices of Indigenous Youth.”
+International Day of the World’s Indigenous Peoples (August 9): The United Nations commemorates the International Day of the World’s Indigenous Peoples annually on August 9 to raise awareness about their identities, ways of life, territories, and natural resources, all of which have been violated throughout history.
+People from around the world are encouraged to spread the UN’s message on the protection and promotion of the rights of indigenous peoples.
+This year’s theme is focused on “Indigenous Peoples and AI: Defending Rights, Shaping Futures.”
 Indigenous youth are actively exercising their right to self-determination by being change agents in key areas like climate action and the green transition, mobilizing for justice, and intergenerational connections.
 To learn about the advocacy of Native and Indigenous young people at UConn, visit the Native American Cultural Programs website.

 National Senior Citizens Day (August 21): Created by Presidential Proclamation in 1988, National Senior Citizens Day honors and shows appreciation to the elders in our communities.
-It also raises awareness of the need to continue supporting our elders as they face new struggles from ageing; senior citizens often face increased health issues and may be economically vulnerable.
+It also raises awareness of the need to continue supporting our elders as they face new struggles from aging; senior citizens often face increased health issues and may be economically vulnerable.
 The best ways to celebrate this day are to visit the elders in your family and community or to volunteer at senior care centers, meal delivery services, and other senior-based programs.
 The University of Connecticut supports senior citizens through free educational initiatives, including Senior Citizen Audits for learners over 62, UConn Extension’s Center for Learning in Retirement (CLIR) for retirees and other adults from all walks of life, and the Osher Lifelong Learning Institute (OLII) where learners over 50 can expand their minds and connect with other learners.

 Religious Holidays: